Analysis Report

 1 ESEF iXBRL Package: Complete ESEF-compliant submission with taxonomy package and machine-readable financial data conforming to DTR 4.1.14R requirements.

-2 Standalone iXBRL: iXBRL file with extractable XBRL facts but submitted without the full ESEF taxonomy package structure.
+2 Standalone iXBRL: Native iXBRL file with extractable XBRL facts but submitted without the full ESEF taxonomy package structure.

 3 PDF Conversion: A PDF document converted to HTML/XHTML format (typically via pdf2htmlEX).
 These preserve visual layout but contain no machine-readable structured data.